AbhiXverse/Solidity-journey/Day 10/Solidity Notes.md

      - e.g - like giving someone access to your google docs.
 If one updates it, the other can sees the change too

  - Storage <-> Storage - also create a reference
-     - e.g - same as the upper one - where
+     - e.g - same as the upper one - like google doc. where more then 1 person can able to work one a doc and everyone can sees the changes